Learning spatio-temporal representations with temporal squeeze pooling: Conclusion

 \section{Conclusion}

-In this paper, we propose a new video representation scheme, while aiming to improve video classification tasks, called Temporal Squeeze (TS) pooling.
-By embedding the TS layer into off-the-shelf CNNs, the network learns spatio-temporal features, characteristic to discriminating classes of video sequences.
-We have investigated various locations in the structure of the CNN network for embedding the TS layers.
-Experiments have been performed on both UCF101 and HMDB51 datasets and the results indicate that the temporal squeezed representations are compact and meaningful for improving the video classification performance.
-The proposed temporal squeeze layers can be embedded into a wide range of CNN networks, leading to a video summarization which is optimized with respect to the video classification task.
+This paper proposes a new video representation scheme while aiming to improve the models on video classification tasks, called Temporal Squeeze (TS) pooling.
+By embedding the TSP module into off-the-shelf CNNs, we proposed the Temporal Squeeze Network (TeSNet) architecture, which learns spatio-temporal features characteristic to discriminating classes of video sequences.
+We have investigated various locations in the structure of the CNN network for embedding the TSP layers.
+TeSNet is also used on the optical flow data stream, the perdition score of which is then fused with the RGB image stream, which produces higher accuracy than any single stream on video classification tasks.
+Experiments have been performed on both UCF101 and HMDB51 datasets, and the results indicate that the new video representations are compact and meaningful for improving the video classification performance.